Half Day Writing Workshops – September 25 – 27, 2020, Contact us for bookings >

 From time to time we run workshop weekends in conjunction with our retreats.
 This enables writers who don’t have the time or resources to attend some or all of the guest tutored afternoon workshops.
 It’s also ideal if you’re particularly interested in a specific workshop or are dying to meet the guest tutor.
 Our workshop groups are small – up to 15 writers maximum so it’s a great opportunity.

 Guest tutors running workshops have included best selling authors Tessa Hadley, Claire Fuller, Louise Doughty and Marcel Theroux as well as Doubleday publishing director Kirsty Dunseath, publishing director at Penguin Random House Selina Walker, literary agents Caroline Wood, at Felicity Bryan Associates and Antony Harwood

-At our upcoming weekend workshops running from May 15 – 17, 2020 at Templeton House in Kintbury the guest tutors will be authors Alice Jolly and Kelleigh Greenberg-Jephcott as well as leading literary agent Nelle Andrew.
+At our Autumn weekend workshops running from September 25 – 27, 2020 at Templeton House in Kintbury the guest tutors will be authors Alice Jolly and Kelleigh Greenberg-Jephcott as well as leading literary agent Nelle Andrew.

 Come and join us for a wonderful afternoon of writing and discussion.

 We can also develop and run half and full day workshops for your writing group.
 Get in touch for more details.

 Here’s an outline of a full day workshop on Structure as an example.

 It’s a character’s desires, fears and actions that shape story.
 This workshop looks at how the protagonist’s character arc can give structure to a novel.
 We discuss what a central narrative is, and how concurrent storylines contribute to the protagonist’s character arc, and the narrative steps towards a dilemma/crisis that will help deal with that sagging middle.